enocol/Task-Manager/README.md

 - Access the Task Manager website seamlessly across various devices including desktops, laptops, tablets, and mobile phones.
 - See the navigation bar contain clear and descriptive menu items that represent different actions that may be performed my on my page.
 - Experience a consistent layout and design across all pages of the website, including the navigation bar's position, styling, and behavior.
-- View a list of Task I have created and their status as completed or pending
+- View a list of tasks I have created and their status as completed or pending
-- Click on a Task to view its detailed information including title, description, Date Due, status, Edit buttons and delete buttons
+- Click to view detailed information of a task including title, description, Date Due, status, Edit buttons and delete buttons
-- Create a new Task by providing details such as title, description, status and Date due an priority of the task.
+- Create a new task by providing details such as title, description, and Date due and priority of the task.
 - Modify existing Task to update information such as title, description, date due its status and priority.
 - Mark task as completed when done
-- Be able to remove only task that are marked as complete
+- Be able to remove only task that are marked as completed

 ## Features
 __Sign in / registration :__
 Sign in for already registered users and Registration for new users
-- .

  __Navigation Bar :__